apollo

 How does the drug interact with Capigrel-A Tablet:

-Coadministration of Dasatinib with Capigrel-A Tablet may increase the risk of bleeding.
+Co-administration of Capigrel-A Tablet and Apixaban may increase the risk of unusual bleeding.

 How to manage the interaction:

-Although there is a possible interaction between Capigrel-A Tablet and Dasatinib, you can take these medicines together if prescribed by a doctor.
-However, if you notice bruising, swelling, vomiting, headache, dizziness, or weakness inform a doctor immediately.
+Although there is a possible interaction between Capigrel-A Tablet and methotrexate, you can take these medicines together if prescribed by a doctor.
+However, consult a doctor if you experience symptoms such as nausea, vomiting, diarrhea, sore throat, chills, fever, rash, unusual bruising or bleeding, pale skin, dark urine, swelling of the legs and hands, breathing difficulty.
 Do not stop using any medications without consulting a doctor.

 Drug-Food Interactions